Average-case matrix discrepancy: satisfiability bounds: Large deviations for the spectral norm of a Gaussian matrix

 \myskip Furthermore, and very interestingly, we show in Theorem~\ref{thm:fail_second_moment} that (assuming Hypothesis~\ref{hyp:control_Gsecond}) the second moment method does not yield a sharp satisfiability threshold in average-case matrix discrepancy.
 Indeed, there exists a range of $\kappa \in (0,2)$ such that $\tau_1(\kappa) < \tau_{c}(\kappa)$, so that if $\tau \in (\tau_1(\kappa), \tau_c(\kappa))$, then both $\lim (1/d^2) \log \EE[Z_\kappa] > 0$ and $\liminf (1/d^2) \log \EE[Z_\kappa^2]/\EE[Z_\kappa]^2 > 0$.
 For such values of $(\tau, \kappa)$, the variance of $Z_\kappa$ is thus exponentially large (in $d^2$), and an approach based solely on the second moment method will fail at characterizing the feasibility of the problem.
 Numerically, we find that $\tau_1(\kappa) < \tau_c(\kappa)$ in the range $0.718 \lesssim \kappa \lesssim 1.652$.
 We summarize these findings in Fig.~\ref{fig:fail_second_moment}.

 \myskip We stress that the result of Theorem~\ref{thm:fail_second_moment} is in stark contrast with the symmetric binary perceptron, in which the second moment method succeeds in the entirety of the phase diagram (Theorem~\ref{thm:trans_SBP}).
 In particular, this unveils a potentially richer picture for the geometry of the solution space than in the SBP.
-We note that, given the proof of Theorem~\ref{thm:fail_second_moment} (see Section~\ref{sec:fail_2nd_moment}), we do not expect the second moment to be large because of spurious rare events, in which case one can often still apply the second moment method by conditioning away from these rare events (see e.g.~\cite{janson1996second}, and an application in random vector discrepancy in~\cite{altschuler2022discrepancy}).
-As such, we believe that sharply characterizing the satisfiability threshold would require other techniques, that could more directly tackle the typical number of solutions $(1/d^2) \EE[\log Z_\kappa]$ (what is called the ``quenched'' free energy in the statistical physics jargon).
-We leave such a challenging investigation for a future work.
 Finally, we emphasize that the failure of the second moment method might extend to other parts of the ``Unknown'' region of the phase diagram (beyond the purple region of Fig.~\ref{fig:fail_second_moment}) which are not captured by the local analysis used in Theorem~\ref{thm:fail_second_moment}: we refer to Section~\ref{sec:fail_2nd_moment} for details.

 \myskip \textbf{Sharp threshold sequence --} Theorem~7 of \cite{altschuler2023zero} (see also Lemma~\ref{lemma:dylan}) directly implies the existence of a sharp threshold sequence for average-case matrix discrepancy.
 Using Theorems~\ref{thm:first_moment} and \ref{thm:second_moment}, we can locate it in the closure of the ``Unknown region'' of Fig.~\ref{fig:phase_diagram}. \begin{corollary}[Sharp threshold sequence] Let $n, d \geq 1$, and assume $n/d^2 \to \tau > 0$ as $d\to \infty$.
 There exists a sequence $\kappa_c(d,\tau)$ such that: \begin{itemize} \item[$(i)$] For any $\eps > 0$, $\bbP[Z_{\kappa_c - \eps} \geq 1] = \smallO_d(1)$, while $\bbP[Z_{\kappa_c + \eps} \geq 1] = 1 - \smallO_d(1)$. \item[$(ii)$] $\tau_1(\kappa_c) \leq \tau \leq \tau_2(\kappa_c)$, i.e.\ $(\kappa_c,\tau)$ is in the closure of the ``Unknown'' region of Fig.~\ref{fig:phase_diagram}. \end{itemize} \end{corollary}